 Results: Characterizing RBC Surface from Values of K' (ω), K'' (ω), G' and G''

-The figure shows the storage elastic constant as the loss elastic constant function.
+The figure shows the storage elastic constant as a function of the the loss elastic constant.
 The linear dependence observed demonstrates that the RBC surface can be considered a soft glassy material [1].

 LAB MEDIA: Figure 4

-By applying the values for overall cell form factor and RBC surface thickness, the linear dependency between G' and G'' was obtained as depicted in the figure, implying that RBC surfaces can be modeled as soft glassy materials [1].
+By applying the values for overall cell form factor and RBC surface thickness, the values for the exponent α can be determined [1].

 LAB MEDIA: Figure 11